6 Appendix A: Product Behavior

 <6> Section 3.1.3: When a DHCP option is received, Windows stores the value in its Node Type, so that the most recent one received is the one used for subsequent operations.

-<7> Section 3.1.3: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2, the read is from the registry using HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\NetBT\Parameters\ReadLMHostsFile if the key exists.
+<7> Section 3.1.3: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016, the read is from the registry using HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\NetBT\Parameters\ReadLMHostsFile if the key exists.
 A value of 1 means ReadLMHostsFile will be set to TRUE.
-If the key is not present in the registry the value of ReadLMHostsFile should not change.
+If the key is not present in the registry the value of ReadLMHostsFile does not change.

 <8> Section 3.1.3: On Windows, because no user name is associated with the computer during startup, NBT uses a null user name for its credentials when accessing the shared folder where the central LMHOSTS file is located.

-<9> Section 3.1.3: To allow null access to a shared folder that contains an LMHOSTS file on a Windows machine, the name of the folder should be set for the registry value of HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet \Services\Lanmanserver \Parameters\NullSessionShares.
+<9> Section 3.1.3: To allow null access to a shared folder that contains an LMHOSTS file on a Windows machine, the name of the folder can be set to the registry value of HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet \Services\Lanmanserver \Parameters\NullSessionShares.